RMDLO/COCOpen-OpenCV/docs/INSTALLATION.md

 - Architecture: x86-64
 - Python: 3.9.15

-For details regarding package dependencies, please see [here](config/environment.yml).
+For detailed versions of package dependencies, please see [`config/environment.yaml`](https://github.com/RMDLO/COCOpen-OpenCV/blob/3dec8c36087c0ba8033d62a987ae7738475e161f/config/environment.yaml).

 ## **Cloning COCOpen-OpenCV repository**
 Clone this repository in your desired location by running the following command in a terminal: